 There is also a black market for purchase/rental of SIM cards in J&K, but I do not recommend using it.
 Post-paid connections are registered on some local name and it’s hard to identify a genuine source of the card.
 The problems occur rarely (according to local sources and forums), but they do occur.
 Surprisingly, I received this advice from SIM Card seller himself when I was doing research for this post :D.

-Documents required to get a SIM Card in India
+Documents required to get a SIM Card for foreigners in India

 Beyond my struggles in several smaller cities of India, I went to several offices in Delhi, Mumbai, as well as asked in big airports.
 If you are a foreigner, you need to have the following documents to buy a SIM card in India: